 Unlike replacing ceiling fixtures, installing wall sconces requires new wiring.
 Unless you are experienced in electrical wiring, you should hire an electrician for a job like this.

-10. Install Shutters.
 Shutters aren’t just for exterior windows anymore.
 Hinged shutters inside your home give it instant character.
-You can buy them pre-made or build your own for custom size and measurements.
+You can buy them pre-made like this plantation style or build your own from custom measurements.
 They are great in kitchens, dining rooms, and bathrooms.

 How do you add character to an otherwise “average” house?
 I’d love to hear your ideas and suggestions.